 Air Return Vents

 These vents suck air back into your home and do it more frequently during the winter.
-If a vent near your fireplace brings too much air into the room, it can cause behave abnormally during use.
+If a vent near your fireplace brings too much air into the room, it can cause it to behave abnormally during use.

 Solving Your Smoke Issues In Chicagoland